mohanmca/professional_certification/algorithms/Course/Part2/DirectedGraph.md

 1. SCC - Strong Connectivity - Is there a directed between all pairs of vertices?
 1. Transitive-Closure: For which vertices v and w, is there a path from v to w?
 1. Page Rank: What is the importance of a web-page?
+1. Most of the di-graph problems can be solved by DFS